awsdocs/amazon-workspaces-administration-guide/doc_source/encrypt-workspaces.md

 + Creating a custom image from an encrypted WorkSpace is not supported\.
 + Disabling encryption for an encrypted WorkSpace is not currently supported\.
 + WorkSpaces launched with root volume encryption enabled might take up to an hour to provision\.
 + To reboot or rebuild an encrypted WorkSpace, first make sure that the AWS KMS CMK is enabled; otherwise, the WorkSpace becomes unusable\.
+To determine whether a CMK is enabled, see [ Displaying CMK Details](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys-console.html#viewing-console-details) in the *AWS Key Management Service Developer Guide*\.

 ## Encrypting WorkSpaces<a name="encrypt_workspace"></a>